 blankets, toys and food, and of course donations to continue our work.

-are our various BLOGS, which will contain
+We have a Forum, a Facebook page and various BLOGS, which will contain

 news, gossip and information, including the Letters from Our Dogs Blog so those wonderful people who have already taken a Wiccaweys dog into their

 a section with details of events that Wiccs will be holding and attending